 The UAM Chapter works with ANSA to initiate change, maintain quality in health care, and shape a better state of living for all individuals through projects, legislation, and individual responsibility.
 Students can apply for membership online at the official National Student Nurses' Association (NSNA) website Membership.
-Once on the website, choose Join NSNA Online and sign up for new membership.
-A hard copy application may be completed and mailed with dues and is available online at the same site by choosing the NSNA Dues Schedule and Membership Application.
+Once on the website, choose "Join or Renew Now" and "Sign Up for New Membership."
+A hard copy application may be completed and mailed with dues and is available online at the same site by choosing the "Membership" and "Membership Brochure."
+The application to be mailed is on page 7 of the brochure.
 Current members of NSNA may access the same site and renew or update existing memberships.
-If a student does not receive their membership card or Imprint, they are to call NSNA or email nsna@nsna.org
+If a student does not receive their membership card or Imprint, they are to call NSNA at (718) 210-0705 or email nsna@nsna.org.
 Memberships require 4-6 weeks to be processed so students must complete application forms and pay dues to NSNA no later than September 1 to establish chapter size and qualify for delegate status at convention.

 The Arkansas State Nursing Students' Association holds its annual convention in the fall semester each year in conjunction with the Arkansas Nurses Association Convention (ARNA).
 Students enrolled in nursing courses are required to attend the state convention in order to fulfill objectives regarding the professional role of the nurse.
 Attendance at the NSNA Convention every spring is strongly encouraged but not required.
+Expenses from attending conferences are the responsibility of the student.

-The SNA mailbox is in the secretary's office.
-The Imprint, the official journal of the NSNA, is widely circulated upon delivery to the School of Nursing.
+The SNA mailbox is in the Administrative Specialist's office.
+The Imprint, the official journal of the NSNA, is widely circulated upon delivery to the SON.
 Nursing students/members of NSNA are expected to uphold the responsibilities and the code of conduct of NSNA.
-See the following links to: NSNA Bill of Rights and NSNA Code of Academic and Clinical Conduct
+See the following link to: NSNA Bill of Rights and NSNA Code of Academic and Clinical Conduct.
+NSNA Code of Ethics